joaofmartinho/cazoo-code-challenge/README.md

 ## Running the application

+### Dockerized version (docker-hub)

+I have currently deployed both frontend and backend images on docker-hub.

+To execute them, run on the root directory

+     $ docker-compose up

+This would start the following containers:

+- mongo on localhost:27017
+- cazoo-challenge-backend on localhost:8080
+- cazoo-challenge-frontend on localhost:80

-### Dockerized version
+### Dockerized version (build your own images)

-We need to build the images first since they are currently not distributed.
+We need to build locally the images first.

 1. Enter the directory /cazoo-frontend and run